Atom-photon dressed states in a waveguide-QED system with multiple giant atoms: Introduction

+In this paper we analyze the properties of BSs in a system of multiple giant atoms coupled to a common photonic bath realized by a 1D array of coupled resonators.
+Specifically, for the cases of single- and double-giant-atom BSs, the threshold conditions for the BS and the dipole-dipole-like interactions mediated by the BS photons for different configurations are analyzed in detail.
+Based on these results, we further investigate the multi-giant-atom BSs and find that different type of atomic chain, e.g., the SSH chain, can be constructed by designing the layout of the connection points as well as the interaction strengths at these points.
+The corresponding energy spectra form metaband structures in the photonic bandgaps, which can be well explained in terms of effective model described by interacting dressed-atom chain.
+These results may have potential applications in quantum simulation and quantum information processing.

 The remainder of this paper is organized as follows.
-In Sec.~\ref{Model} we introduce the basic model of the wQED structure containing multiple giant atoms.
 In Sec.~\ref{GeneralResultBS} we provide general analytical expressions for the single-excitation atom-photon BSs.
 In Secs.~\ref{BS-one-GA}, \ref{BS-two-GA}, and \ref{BS-many-GA}, we discuss the properties of single-, double-, and multi-giant-atom BSs, respectively.
-In Sec.~\ref{ScattStates}, we analyze the properties of single-photon scattering states.
 Finally, further discussions and conclusions are given in Sec.~\ref{conclusion}.